jmaxsfu/popjournal-old/pages/02.issue02/issue.md

 ### Proceedings from two conferences:

-## *CAPOS 2019 – Knowledge creation in the 21st Century,* in Newcastle, December 2019
+## *CAPOS 2019 – Knowledge creation in the 21st Century,* in Newcastle, Dec 2019

-## *INKE 2020 Open Scholarship for the 2020s,* in Victoria, January 2020
+## *INKE 2020 Open Scholarship for the 2020s,* in Victoria, Jan 2020

 ## &nbsp;